Posted in Uncategorized

 sick children lest the hollow hooting of the owl

-their mournful summons siphon their spirits out
+their mournful summons siphon their spirits out.

-mothers, fathers shivering, sweating
+Mothers and fathers shivering,

-ignorance thick on them
+sweating ignorance thick

-New day, new dawn, the frontiers of your kingdom
+the frontiers of your kingdom

 roll back by half every quarter